-StorNext data deduplication refers to a specific approach to data reduction built on a methodology that systematically substitutes reference pointers for redundant variable-length blocks (or data segments) in a specific dataset.
-The purpose of data deduplication is to increase the amount of information that can be stored on disk arrays and to increase the effective amount of data that can be transmitted over networks.
+StorNext data deduplication refers to a specific approach to data reduction built on a methodology that systematically substitutes reference pointers for redundant variable-length blocks (or data

 For example, if the same 1 terabyte of file data appears in several different files, only one instance of that 1 terabyte needs to be retained.
 Each of those several files can use the same data bytes from a common storage source when the data is needed.